Rheumatoid Arthritis: 8 Tips to Reduce Your Risk of Infection

-Numerous clinical studies have found that patients with rheumatoid arthritis (RA) have a higher incidence of some bacterial and viral infections than people who don't have the autoimmune disorder.
-The reasons for this aren't clear.
+Numerous studies have found that rheumatoid arthritis (RA) patients have a higher risk of developing certain infections than people who don't have the autoimmune disorder.

-Many RA patients are treated with medications that suppress the immune system.
-This may not be the reason, or it may be the only reason they are more susceptible to infectious disease.
-RA itself may compromise the immune system and like anyone else, people with RA may have coexisting conditions that make them more vulnerable to certain types of infection.
+Many RA patients are treated with medications that suppress the immune system, which may increase their risk of infection.
+Alternatively, RA itself may compromise the immune system and like anyone else, people with RA may have coexisting conditions that make them more vulnerable to certain types of infection.

-People with RA are more prone to infections of the respiratory system, bones, joints, skin, muscle, and other underlying tissue.
-The risk of stomach and genitourinary tract infections were similar to groups who do not have RA.
+People with RA are more prone to bacterial and viral infections of the respiratory system, bones, joints, skin, muscle, and other underlying tissue.
+(Their risk of stomach and genitourinary tract infections are similar to people without the disease.)

 A strong immune system is your best defense against infection.
 While no remedy or lifestyle choice has yet been proven to boost immunity, medical experts know that healthy living goes a long way toward keeping you healthy.

-According to Harvard Medical School experts, the best ways to keep your body healthy are to reduce stress, eat a healthy diet, get enough sleep, get regular exercise, drink alcohol only in moderation, not smoke, and see your doctor on a regular basis.
+According to Harvard Medical School experts, the best ways to keep your body healthy are to reduce stress, eat a healthy diet, get enough sleep, exercise regularly, drink alcohol only in moderation, avoid smoking, and see your doctor on a regular basis.
 More specifically:

-- Plan your daily diet to include plenty of fruits, vegetables, whole grains, legumes, and other foods that are low in saturated fat.
-Prepare meats in ways that ensure they are thoroughly cooked.
+- Plan your daily diet to include plenty of fruits, vegetables, whole grains, legumes, and other foods low in saturated fats.

 - Figure out how much physical activity is enough, but not too much, for your condition.